 - Uncontrolled intercurrent illness including, but not limited to, ongoing or active infection, symptomatic congestive heart failure, unstable angina pectoris, cardiac arrhythmia, or psychiatric illness/social situations that would limit compliance with study requirements

-- Pregnant women are excluded from this study; breastfeeding should be discontinued if the mother is treated with MEDI-570
+- Pregnant women are excluded from this study due to the potential toxicity in pre-clinical reproductive studies; in addition, there is an unknown but potential risk for adverse events in nursing infants secondary to treatment of the mother with MEDI-570; breastfeeding should be discontinued if the mother is treated with MEDI-570

-- Patients with active, known, or suspected autoimmune disease
+- Patients with active, known, or suspected autoimmune disease, except in these conditions:

 - Participants with well-controlled asthma and/or mild allergic rhinitis (seasonal allergies) are eligible